-Volcanic ash deposits tend to be thicker and have larger particles closer to the eruption site.
+Volcanic ash tend to be thicker and have larger particles closer to the eruption site.
 As distance from the volcano increases, the deposit tends to thin out.
 The 1994 double eruption of Vulcan and Tavurvur in Papua New Guinea covered the nearby city of Rabaul in a layer of ash 75 centimeters (about two feet) deep, while areas closer to the volcanoes were buried under 150-213 centimeters (five to seven feet) of ash.

 Volcanic Ash Impacts